openmiblab/iBEAt-fatwater/README.md

 ## 🛠️ Methods

 Training data are taken from 1,143 3D Dixon scans of the abdomen acquired in the [iBEAt study on diabetic kidney disease](https://pubmed.ncbi.nlm.nih.gov/32600374/).
 The dataset includes pre- and post contrast agent images from patients, and precontrast scans in volunteers.
+Data were acquired with a field of view of 400 mm in both the read and phase directions, a slice thickness of 1.5 mm, and 144 slices per slab.
+The repetition time (TR) was 4.01 ms, with two echo times (TE) at 1.34 ms and 2.57 ms.

 The pipeline trains an [nUNet model](https://github.com/MIC-DKFZ/nnUNet) to predict a binary image with value=1 in pixels that contain mostly water, and 0 otherwise.
 A two-channel input is used accepting in-phase and opposed-phase magnitude images.